 This past year saw a four percent increase in children entering the foster system—which means that there are many more kids who are potentially no longer a part of a forever family.
-We want those who are able to reunify with their birth parents to do just that (everyone deserves a chance to try again), but for those kids for whom their parental bond has been severed, their next best chance at a family of their own is through foster adoption.
+We want those who can reunify with their birth parents to do just that (everyone deserves a chance to try again), but for those kids for whom their parental bond has been severed, their next best chance at a family of their own is through foster adoption.
+However, let’s go through some misconceptions.

 I get it—it’s scary.